trustwallet/developer/wallet-core/faq.md

 - It's cumbersome to support different prefix byte for all networks (mainly Bitcoin and forks)
 - Hex string encoding is a more widely used format.

-## How to create `HDWallet` from private key?
+### How to create `HDWallet` from private key?

+### Where do I find transaction signing examples?

+## Blockchain

-## How to query the balance / tokens of an address?
+### How to query the balance / tokens of an address?

-## How to send signed transaction?
+### How to send signed transaction?

-## Does Wallet Core support Windows?

-## Does Wallet Core support Dart / Flutter?

-## Does Wallet Core support React Native?

-## I can't install Wallet Core for my Android project!

-A: Take a look at `Adding Library Dependency` section in [Android Integration Guide](android-guide.md), we have detailed instructions for installing the package.

-## How to generate legacy Bitcoin address?

-## Where do I find transaction signing examples?

-## Bitcoin signing error :Invalid transaction.
+### Bitcoin signing error :Invalid transaction.
 Error: bad-txns-inputs-missingorspent

-## Does it support ERC20 / BEP20?
+### Does it support Bitcoin / Ethereum testnet?

+Wallet Core doesn't support any testnet in general:

+- no testnet network entry in `registry.json`
+- no method to generate testnet address for Bitcoin etc.
+- extra maintenance effort and we always require mainnet transaction signing test.

+But for some networks like Ethereum, the testnet just has a different chain id, you can specify chain id when you signing a transaction.

+### How to generate legacy Bitcoin address?

-## Does it support Bitcoin / Ethereum testnet?
+### Does it support ERC20 / BEP20?

-## Different Polkadot address derived from same secret phrase.
+### Different Polkadot address derived from same secret phrase.

-## Is there any HTTP API to use Trust Wallet service?

-A: Nope.